 While other major container port complexes in North America have seen significant cargo volume increases over the last two years, The Northwest Seaport has seen flat to negative growth, resulting in a loss of market share.
 The time for investment in maritime and freight transportation infrastructure is now.

-The Federation strongly encourages state, county, and municipal governments to invest in port and waterways infrastructure projects that spur real economic development and provideconomic livelihood for the most people.
+The Federation strongly encourages state, county, and municipal governments to invest in port and waterways infrastructure projects that spur real economic development and provide economic livelihood for the most people.
 The Federation is concerned that maritime interests have been compromised by controversial infrastructure projects that serve the needs of small but vocal special interest groups while imposing burdens on maritime industrial areas and, in some cases, displacing maritime industrial uses entirely.
 If we fail to invest in our maritime infrastructure now, jobs will be lost, our cargo market share will continue to erode and Washington’s notable competitive advantages for international trade will be squandered.

 In developing Port and other maritime infrastructure, the ports, businesses, state, Federal and local governments should work together to improve our regions competitiveness and look to innovative financing mechanisms, including public-private projects, as well as encourage global investment in our booming region.
 British Columbia, one of our regions primary competitors offers a good example of how the ports, railroads, local, state and Federal governments can work together and invest jointly to make a region’s ports more competitive, thereby creating jobs and positive economic activity.